Query letters? Do literary agents really read them?

 best way to understand how to write a hook is to read the loglines of the

-titles sold by agents in our database.
+titles sold by agents in our free searchable AQ database.

 Here are a few examples of hooks for well-known novels: